 The Mystery 9 mm Ruger is Found

 Following the shooting, the Ruger Handgun was tested by the Monroe County Crime Lab.
 Mr. Simmons voluntarily gave a DNA swab to be compared to the DNA profile recovered from the Ruger Handgun and Mr. Simmons was excluded as a possible contributor to the major component of the DNA mixture obtained from the Ruger Handgun.
 Mr. Simmons’ fingerprints were not found on the Ruger Handgun.
-The Monroe County Crime Lab fired the Ruger Handgun multiple times into a water tank and the bullet casings properly discharged from the gun.
-When the last bullet was fired from the Ruger Handgun, the slide of the gun went into “lock back” position like it was supposed to.
+The Monroe County Crime Lab fired the Ruger Handgun multiple times into a water tank and all of the bullet casings properly discharged from the gun.
+When the last bullet was fired from the Ruger Handgun, the slide of the gun automatically went into the “lock back” position like it was supposed to.
 Mr. Eric Freemesser from the Monroe County Crime Lab testified at Mr. Simmons’ criminal trial that the Ruger Handgun properly ejected all bullet casings when he fired the gun five (5) times without malfunction.
 He further testified that he expected to see the recovered Ruger Handgun with the slide locked back since the magazine was empty when the gun was discovered.
 Mr. Freemesser testified that the Ruger Handgun was a properly functioning gun when he tested it.
 He also testified that he did not receive a swab from Mr. Simmons’ hand or the arm of his sweatshirt for gun powder residue testing but this could have been done if requested by the Rochester Police Department.
 Mr. Freemesser clarified that had Mr. Simmons fired the gun, he would expect to find gun powder residue on the sleeve of the sweatshirt Mr. Simmons was wearing the night of April 1, 2016.
 Mr. Freemesser also testified that had he tested Mr. Simmons sweatshirt, he would be able to calcuate how far away Officer Ferrigno was from Mr. Simmons when he fired at him by analyzing the gun powder residue pattern around the bullet hole on the back of his sweatshirt.
 Mr. Freemesser testified that this testing could have been performed but the Rochester Police Department never gave the Monroe County Crime Lab Mr. Simmons’ sweatshirt for gun powder residue testing.

 Mr. Simmons was transported to Strong Memorial Hospital in critical condition due to his gunshot wounds.
 He suffered gunshot wounds to the left buttock, lower back, right medial and lateral thigh areas, a moderate sized left hemopneumothorax requiring placement of chest tubes, a severely comminuted left posterior 10th rib fracture with bony fragments, comminuted fractures of the lateral sixth and seventh ribs, multiple contusions, a fracture of the posterior wall and column of the left acetabulum with extensive comminution, 1.3 cm pseudo aneurysm of the right superficial femoral artery, bullet fragment lodged in the left pelvic sidewall just distal to the branching of the main portion of the left iliac artery together with other physical and psychological injuries.